ed-lau/jcast/README.md

 ### Prerequisites

-JCAST is tested in Python 3.8 and requires the following packages:
+JCAST is tested in Python 3.6, 3.7, and 3.8 and requires the following packages:

 ```
 biopython>=1.77
 gtfparse>=1.2.0
-numpy>=1.18.4
 pandas>=1.0.4
 requests>=2.23.0
-urllib3>=1.25.9
 tqdm>=4.46.0
 ```